VA » Health Care » Multiple Sclerosis Centers of Excellence » Multiple Sclerosis Social Workers Professional Page

 - Provide education and assist with Advanced Care Directives (ACD) or review existing ACD.
 Does ACD still reflect their goals of care?

-- Provide Individual, family, & group counseling.
+- Provide Individual, family, and group counseling.
+Some VA locations provide telehealth counseling.

-- Provide supportive counseling to assist Veteran/Family members in coping with the impact of their disease, change in roles/identity and disease progression.
+- Provide supportive counseling to assist Veteran/Family members in coping with the impact of their disease, change in roles/identity, and disease progression.

 - Provide a ‘clinic’ and offer both phone and in-person counseling.

-MIRECC for Suicide Prevention
+- MIRECC for Suicide Prevention, and

 - Facilitate Veterans/Caregivers together for peer support: MS support groups, telephone support groups, caregiver support groups.